Stately homes and palaces

 The seat of the Duncombe family since 1711, when the house was built by Thomas Duncombe (born Thomas Browne).
 His descendent, Charles Duncombe, was created Lord Feversham in 1826.
 The house is not open to the public, but 450 acres of parkland, gardens and nature reserve are.
 There is also a bird of prey centre on site.

 Enormous mansion, originally Jacobean, built on the site of an earlier manor house and castle, and packed with treasures, including a significant collection of silver and notable works of art.
 The estate was given to the National Trust by the 10th, and last, Earl of Stamford and includes a 300 acre park (with deer) and sumptuous gardens.
-The house was used as a hospital during WW1.
-Entry is by timed ticket only.
+The house was used as a hospital during WW1 and by the military during WW2, when there was a US training camp and then a POW camp in the grounds.
+Entry to the house is by timed ticket only.